griffio/griffio.github.io/_posts/2021-10-10-Java-To-Kotlin.md

 ---

-Not surprisingly, there is a lot of code in the book and is rendered quite small (compared with [Atomic Kotlin](https://griffio.github.io/kotlin/2021/02/12/Atomic-Kotlin-Review/) -  consideration should be made if you would prefer to get the digital version only
+Not surprisingly, there is a lot of code in the book and is rendered quite small (compared with [Atomic Kotlin](https://griffio.github.io/kotlin/2021/02/12/Atomic-Kotlin-Review/) -  consideration should be made if you would prefer to get the digital version only to follow along better

-**This is a strategy book** about refactoring from Java code and also refactoring if Java developers themselves that are motivated enough to break out
+**This is a strategy book** about refactoring from Java code and also refactoring of Java developers themselves that are motivated enough to break out of the mindset

-Though this is not a Kotlin learning book aimed at beginners - it avoids knowing about Coroutines, libraries and frameworks that are evolving and for the legions of Android developers - it is not about Android either
+Though this is not a Kotlin learning book aimed at beginners - it avoids knowing about Coroutines, libraries and frameworks that are evolving and for the legions of Android developers - it is not about Android either, Mobile developers on IOS (Swift) and Android (Kotlin) can benefit.

-Kotlin has enough "taste" that it appeals to maybe Python developers and possibly has encouraged for the first time new developers onto the JVM
+** Kotlin has enough ** "taste" that it appeals to the Pythonista and possibly has encouraged for the first time new developers onto the JVM

-Mobile developers on IOS (Swift) and Android (Kotlin) can benefit

-The Java language is enough to repel new adoption and the intial inertia of the enterprise glory years 15-20 years ago still carry it on
+The Java language is enough to repel new adoption, even with [new features](https://openjdk.java.net/jeps/359), and the intial inertia of the enterprise glory years 15-20 years ago still carry it on.
 The "grain" of the language shows through - Java "varnished" over with some Kotlin is the place to start

 The book takes the initial Java to Kotlin conversion that the Intellij IDEA can perform